Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 Age group | Infants, toddlers, preschoolers; adults possible | Mostly children under 10 |

-How to Know HFMD is Healing
+How to Know HFMD Is Healing (Adults and Children)

 Many parents and adults in Singapore are unsure how to tell if HFMD is healing, how to relieve symptoms with gels or creams, or how to tell it apart from similar infections like herpangina.